amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 * **Guideline 1: Let modules emerge by grouping similar code together.**
 * **Guideline 2: If a module becomes large, zoom into it and reapply the first guideline.**

-Determining whether or not a component is large is a subjective decision.
-In the meanwhile, the *3-30* rule of thumb may give an indication whether a module or component is becoming very large.
+Determining whether or not a module is large is a subjective decision.
+One of the very important factors which guides this decision is the level of cohesion of the module.
+A highly cohesive module is a good one which needs not to be split regardless its size.
+In the meanwhile, the *3-30* rule of thumb may give an indication whether a module is becoming very large.
 It states that a module may provide at least 3 and at most 30 interface methods or functions.

 #### Factors which drive code decomposition